 Experience Requirement in the Sheepherder Green Card Application

-To be a good sheepherder, one must have many years of experience.
-But, the Department of Labor (DOL) believes that you can become a sheepherder with as little as three months experience.
-A petition by an employer for a foreign national sheepherder requesting more than three months experience requires justification.
-That justification must cite business necessity.
+Immigration Resource Guide justification that must cite business necessity is the best.
 Applications including a business necessity requirement are often subject to extra DOL scrutiny.
 In short, the best sheepherder experience requirement for the labor certification or immigrant visa process is three months.

 Overview of Options Available to Sheepherders

 From a review of our employment base green card guide, a job with a three-month experience requirement fits into the EB-3 preference category and requires a labor certification.
 The Visa Bulletin shows the waiting time for the immigrant visa under EB-3, other workers.
 For all jobs except sheepherders this is the only option.
 Congress created a special category for sheepherders that bypass the normal labor certification process.

 Rather than having to complete a labor certification, filing a PERM process application, Congress provided that an employer could submit a letter certifying that the foreign national had worked as a sheepherder 33 of the last 36 months.
 The employer includes this letter with the immigrant visa petition, form I140, filed with the USCIS.
 As part of the application, the employer includes a paper PERM process application form ETA-9089.

 This special sheepherder green card process does not relieve the employer of satisfying general Department of Labor requirements for employment-based immigration for United States.

 The employer must file for a prevailing wage for the sheepherder.
 At the primary place of the employer’s business, the sheep farm, the employer must post a notice on the sheepherder position.
 That notice must also be included with the application.